 Companies often focus on selling the product, but they need to do more than this.
 Support quality remains an essential component of the marketing plan, as buyers want to know they will have help if and when they need it after they purchase the product.
 The company needs to ensure the marketing strategy emphasizes the point that help will be available.

 Digital channels remain the most popular when customers research SaaS products and services.
+For example, when it comes to email marketing, proper SaaS email templates and engaging subject lines are the solutions.
 As a result, search engine optimization must serve as a critical component of the marketing plan.
 Potential buyers turn to website reviews, app marketplaces, and white papers along with other digital resources.
 Focus on SEO content to engage with buyers using these sources.

 To create an effective strategy, providers must first focus on market research, as this forms a solid foundation for the strategy.
 Content product and distribution come next.
 The final step involves monitoring the campaign results and make changes where needed.
 What steps must take place during this process?